-No. Document Requirements If missing or clarifications are needed, will be requested by JS as condition, if project will be selected for funding.
+No. Document Requirements • If missing or clarifications are needed, will be requested by JS as condition, if project will be selected for funding.
 6. Support letters from institutions (e.g., line ministries or subordinated organisations, municipalities, authorities, etc.) responsible for the specific topics to justify need of the project output/activity, if applicable.
 Document attached to "Attachments" in JEMS.
 If missing or clarifications are needed, will be requested by the JS as condition, if project will be selected for funding.
-7. Documents for infrastructure works that a technical documentation according to na are planned under CC6 and require full set of itional legislation.
+7. Documents for infrastructure works that a technical documentation according to na are planned under CC6 and require full set of tional legislation.
 Ownership documents or lease of land or premises agreements for lease period covering planned project duration and durability period according to requirements set in section 7.4 "Project closure and durability of project results" of the Programme Manual.
 Full set of valid building/technical documentation (LV: būvniecības dokumenti; LT: Statinio projektas) prepared in accordance with national laws and regulations for planned (re)construction works.
 Reference to national legislation: In Latvia: Regulation No. 500 "General Construction Regulations" of Cabinet of Republic of Latvia of 19.08.2014.
 Lithuania: Construction Technical Regulation STR 1.04.04.2017 "Building project, project expertise" of 07.11.2016.
-Cost-estimates prepared in The documents must be submitted in national language or in English.
+Cost-estimates prepared in accordance with national legislation.
+The documents must be submitted in national language or in English.
 Documents attached to "Attachments" in JEMS.
 Full set of building/technical documentation and acceptance of building/technical documentation and available permits means that the documents are in stage of readiness to procure constructor immediately after the project approval.
 If cost-estimates are based on outdated prices, the JS will ask to submit updated cost-estimates during conditions stage in case the project will be selected for funding.
 If documents are missing or incorrect, they will be asked during eligibility check as specified under section 5.2 "Assessment of applications" of the Programme Manual.
-If documents are not submitted upon JS request or are still incorrect, Reference to national legislation: the project will be rejected at eligibility stage.
-LP/PPs are obliged to check national In Latvia: Regulation No. 239 "Regulations Regarding Latvian Construction Standard LBN 501-17 LP/PP's are obliged to check national laws and regulations, seek guidance from relevant authorities and ensure the preparation of documents aligns with
+If documents are not submitted upon JS request or are still incorrect, the project will be rejected at the project will be asked during be rejected at the project will be asked by the programme Manual.
+Reference to national legislation:InLatvia:RegulationNo.239"RegulationsRegardingLatvianConstructionStandardLBN501-17 eligibility stage.
+LP/PPs are obliged to check national laws and regulations, seek guidance from relevant authorities and ensure the preparation of documents aligns with